jdhitsolutions/PSReleaseTools/README.md

 All of the functions take advantage of the [GitHub API](https://developer.github.com/v3/ "learn more about the API") which in combination with either <a title="Read online help for this command" href="http://go.microsoft.com/fwlink/?LinkID=217034" target="_blank">Invoke-RestMethod</a> or <a title="Read online help for this command" href="http://go.microsoft.com/fwlink/?LinkID=217035" target="_blank">Invoke-WebRequest</a>, allow you to programmatically interact with GitHub.

 The first command, `Get-PSReleaseSummary` queries the PowerShell repository release page and constructs a text summary.
+You can also have the command write the report text as markdown.

 ![get-psreleasesummary.png](/images/get-psreleasesummary.png)